 Demand Registration Rights.
 If, at any time following the earlier of (i) 6 months after the effective date of the registration statement of this offering and (ii) 48 months from the initial closing date of the Series D preferred shares, holders of registrable securities holding 20% or more voting power of the then outstanding registrable securities may request by written notice that we effect a registration of the registrable securities under the Securities Act of such requesting shareholder's registrable securities.
-Upon receipt of such a request, we shall promptly give notice of such requested registration to all other shareholders and thereupon shall use our reasonable best efforts to effect, as soon as practicable, the registration under the Securities that other shareholders requested us to register.
+Upon receipt of such a request, we shall promptly give notice of such requested registration to all other shareholders and thereupon shall use our reasonable best efforts to effect, as soon as practicable, the registration under the Securities Act of all registrable securities for which the requesting shareholder has requested registration and all other registrable securities that other shareholders requested us to register.
 We are obligated to effect no more than a total of three demand registrations.